sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_python.rst

 ..
 Talk about ``SAGE_ROOT/devel/sage/sage/misc/preparser_ipython.py`` file

 In particular, the file ``preparser.py`` contains the Sage preparser code.
-Here are some , and the following are some notes from it:
+The following are some notes from it:

 -  In Sage, methods can be called on integer and real literals -